FroggMaster/CreamInstaller/README.md

 * The program automatically and very quickly updates from [GitHub](https://github.com/FroggMaster/CreamInstaller) by choice of the user through a dialog on startup.
 * The program source and other information can be found on [GitHub](https://github.com/FroggMaster/CreamInstaller).
 * Credit to [Mattahan](https://www.mattahan.com) for the program icon.

----
-#### Legal Disclaimer

-CreamInstaller is provided for educational purposes and personal use.
-Users are responsible for compliance with:
-- Game EULAs and Terms of Service
-- Local laws regarding software modification
-- Platform policies (Steam, Epic Games, Ubisoft)

-**Use at your own risk.** I am  not responsible for:
-- Account bans or suspensions however unlikely they may be
-- Game malfunctions or data loss
-- Violations of terms of service